mooleshacat/CSharp-DevOps-Suite/README.md

 #### WORKING well enough you could use it, needs issues hammered out, no time right now

+#### WARNING: There is no current development branch and I have no time to set it up now
+#### WARNING: ENSURE TO KEEP A WORKING COPY IN CASE UPDATES BREAK FUNCTIONALITY!

 #### sln/csproj/cs files are just to make it easy to edit and manage git operations within the same IDE window

 - This is a comprehensive test suite which performs many operations and generates reports of it's findings